 Institute of Island Studies Executive Committee

 Dr. Laurie Brinklow is a writer, editor, and former book publisher of Charlottetown’s Acorn Press.
-She is a member of the Graduate Faculty of the Master of Arts in Island Studies (MAIS) program at the University of Prince Edward Island.
-She is particularly interested in the power of place and story, and their impact on island identity.
+She is the Coordinator of the Master of Arts in Island Studies (MAIS) program at the University of Prince Edward Island and Chair of the Institute of Island Studies Executive Committee.
+Her research focuses on islandness and island identity, including the power of place and story

 A 2007 graduate of the MAIS program, she graduated with her PhD in Geography and Environmental Studies from University of Tasmania in 2015.
-A long-time “islophile,” Laurie was Publishing Co-ordinator with the Institute of Island Studies from 1990–2004 and helped coordinate the North Atlantic Islands Programme (1994-98), which led to the formation of the North Atlantic Forum.
-In 2015, she chaired the Building Community Resilience Conference (the 10th North Atlantic Forum and 27th Canadian Rural Restructuring Foundation annual conference) held in Summerside, and served on the steering committee of the international symposium, Building Small Island Resilience to Global Climate Change.
-She teaches “Islandness” in the Master of Arts in Island Studies (MAIS) program at the University of Prince Edward Island and is the alumni rep on the MAIS Steering Committee.
+A long-time “islophile,” Laurie was Publishing Coordinator with the Institute of Island Studies from 1990 to 2004 and helped coordinate the North Atlantic Islands Programme (1994-98), which led to the formation of the North Atlantic Forum.
+In 2015, she chaired the Building Community Resilience Conference (the 10th North Atlantic Forum and 27th Canadian Rural Restructuring Foundation annual conference) held in Summerside, and served on the steering committee of the 2016 international symposium, Building Small Island Resilience to Global Climate Change.

 Dr. Brinklow is actively involved in ’Island Studies: A Global Classroom’, an initiative spearheaded by the MAIS program at UPEI.
 Through this initiative, the MAIS program has established linkages with other researchers and scholars from island universities throughout the world, encouraging and facilitating knowledge-sharing both in person and via video conference.
 Learn more

-Dr. Brinklow is Secretary of the International Small Islands Studies Association (ISISA), a Board Member of the Canadian Rural Revitalization Foundation (CRRF), and is an ex officio member of the Vinland Society of Prince Edward Island Executive Committee.
+Dr. Brinklow is President of the International Small Islands Studies Association (ISISA) and is an ex officio member of the Vinland Society of Prince Edward Island Executive Committee.
 She is also Iceland’s Honorary Consul to Prince Edward Island.